 Activity 4: Skate, Swim & Play at Parc des Dérêches

-Tip: In the summer months, they offer a very affordable multi-pass, which includes many of the activities, as well as access to all the area chairlifts.
+Tip: In the summer months, they offer an affordable multi-pass, which includes many of the activities, as well as access to all the area chairlifts.
 The multi-pass is the way to go if you want to try it all in a day or over a few days.

-1 Great Place to Stay: Hotel La Clef Des Champs
+1 Great Place to Stay in Morzine with Kids: Hotel La Clef Des Champs

-1 Great Place to Eat: Bar La Taverne
+1 Great Place to Eat in Morzine with Kids: Bar La Taverne

 Bar La Taverne is in Hotel Le Samoyede, right in the heart of the village, across from the tourist office.
 If you like to people watch, sitting outside on the terrace will be the perfect spot for you.
-With animated streets, quaint shops, restaurants, and people all around, it feels as if you are a watching a story unfold before you.
+Take in the animated streets, quaint shops, restaurants, and people all around.
 During the summer months they serve breakfast, lunch and dinner, as well as tapas and sandwiches.
 Find out more: http://www.hotel-lesamoyede.com/en/bar-morzine/la-taverne

 Tip: If you are looking for something a bit nicer, the hotel also is home to Restaurant Le Samoyede, offering fine dining built around the seasons and geared towards nature, the region, and its signature flavors.